triton-inference-server/backend/README.md

 As of release 21.02 the legacy custom API is deprecated and will soon be removed.
-If you have custom backends that you developed using this older, deprecated API you should porting them to the new [Triton Backend API](#triton-backend-api).
+If you have custom backends that you developed using this older, deprecated API you should port them to the new [Triton Backend API](#triton-backend-api).
 Support for the legacy API will be remove completely in an upcoming release.

 ## Build the Backend Utilities